Disease Guide ·Epilepsy ·2026

 Epilepsy in Dogs - symptoms, vet costs & insurance

-Epilepsy diagnosis costs $1,500-$3,500, and lifelong medication runs $30-$200 per month.
+Diagnosis: $1,500-$3,500.
+Lifelong medication: $30-$200/month.
 Epilepsy is the most common neurological disorder in dogs, causing recurring seizures.
-While watching your dog seize is terrifying, most epileptic dogs live normal lifespans with proper medication.
-The challenge is the upfront diagnostic cost to rule out other causes, followed by decades of daily medication and regular blood work.
+Most epileptic dogs live normal lifespans with proper medication.
+The main challenge is upfront diagnostic costs to rule out other causes, then decades of daily medication and blood work.

 Epilepsy - vet costs and insurance